Account Registration

 Sub-Categories will not be combined (i.e. Braggot and Historical will not be smashed together).

-Our typically large sub-categories have been "pre-split" by sweetness and are shown as "special categories".
+Most of the sub-categories have been "pre-split" by sweetness and are shown as "special categories".
 Please enter your mead where it fits best by sweetness.

 NOTE: we may combine dry and semi, or semi and sweet if one of the split sub-categories is small.